-Students who co-op get the opportunity to find experience outside of the classroom.
+Students who co-op get the opportunity to explore experiences outside of the classroom.
 This lets you examine potential career paths while evaluating which course of study is right for your future.

 Acquire college credit

 At the Mount, co-op students not only get paid for cooperative education experience, they earn college credit too.
-So you can work towards your degree while building your professional future.
+You can work toward your degree while building your professional future.

 Learn professional practices